TAILINGS

 New Gold’s Tailings Facilities

 New Gold’s operating sites—New Afton and Rainy River—have a total of three active tailings facilities, in addition to an inactive tailings facility at New Afton.
-More information about these tailings facilities can be found in the table below.
+More information about these tailings facilities can be found below.

 Tailings Management at New Gold